Who: BankID, a digital identity service.

 What is a social security number in Norway?
 Is it the date that I'm born?
 It's easy to misunderstand, especially if you're new to the place.

-Your social security number is your unique ID.
-The ID verifies that you're a Norwegian citizen.
 The ID is made up of 11 numbers.
-Your birth date that's 6 numbers (day day, month month, year year) and a personal number that's 5, sort of random, numbers.
+Your birth date that consist of 6 numbers (day day, month month, year year) and your personal number that consist of 5 numbers.

 So that became the helper text to the social security number field.